Experienced Charleston Moisture Analysis

-If corrective measures are required to address any excessive moisture in your Charleston home's indoor air, GLS Engineering is available to install the necessary systems and equipment, thereby providing the customer with a comprehensive diagnosed, designed, and installed solution.
+If corrective measures are required to address any excessive moisture in your Charleston home's indoor air, GLS Engineering & Testing is available to install the necessary systems and equipment, thereby providing the customer with a comprehensive diagnosed, designed, and installed solution.

 Our Charleston mold testing professionals have the equipment, skills, and expertise to thoroughly and accurately analyze the moisture levels in your home.
 We'll then determine the source and find the best solutions.